DanielCarrillo4873/mini-apps-api/README.md

 ## Modes

 This application has two modes: **DEVELOPMENT** and **PRODUCTION**.
-In **DEVELOPMENT** mode morgan usage is available which permit prompts to be sent to STDOUT witch every request.
+In **DEVELOPMENT** mode morgan usage is available, which permit prompts to be sent to STDOUT with every request.
 In **PRODUCTION** mode this feature will be disabled.

 ## Default settings

-Default setting are set in settings.js file.
+Default setting are set in src/settings.js file.

 - PORT: 3000
 - DATABASE_URI: mongodb://localhost/
 - JSONWEBTOKEN_KEY: JS0NW3BT0K3NK3Y
 - NODE_ENV: DEVELOPMENT
+- SALT: 10